 Proposed methods

-Method 1 – Removing MPMs in MIP
+Method 1 – Removing mapping tables between MIP mode index and non-MIP mode index and using power-of-two modes in each MIP mode group

-The MPMs are removed in MIP.
-Therefore, the non-MIP-to-MIP mapping table is removed.
+To remove the non-MIP-to-MIP mapping table, the MPMs are removed in MIP.
 The context variable used to code the flag that specifies whether the MIP mode index is a MPM is also removed.
 The MIP mode is coded using fixed length Binarization with bypass coding.

-Method 2 – Power-of-two modes in each MIP mode group and simplified matrix index derivation

-Based on method 1, the numbers of MIP modes in group 0, group 1, and group 2 are reduced from (35, 19, 11) to (32, 16, 8).
+To remove the MIP-to-non-MIP mapping table, in non-MIP MPM derivation and chroma intra block’s DM derivation, MIP mode index is mapped to planar mode index (INTRA_PLANAR).
+To efficiently use the fixed length binarization codewords, only power-of-2 MIP modes are used in each MIP group.
+The numbers of MIP modes in group 0, group 1, and group 2 are reduced from (35, 19, 11) to (32, 16, 8).
 In group 0, matrix #16 and matrix #17 are removed.
 In group 1, matrix #8 and matrix #9 are removed.
 In group 2, matrix #4 and matrix #5 are removed.

+Method 2 Simplified matrix index derivation

-The matrix index derivation equal to MipModeIdx/2 and whether the current MIP mode is a transposed mode are specified by the parity bit of MipModeIdx.
+Based on method 1, the matrix index derivation is further simplified.
+The matrix index is set equal to MipModeIdx/2 and whether the current MIP mode is a transposed mode is specified by the parity bit of MipModeIdx.

 Method 3 – Method 2 with 8 modes available in all MIP mode groups